Digital Risk Monitoring Guide: Detect External Threats Early

 What Is Digital Risk Monitoring?

-This isn’t just a detection problem, it’s expensive.
+It’s expensive too.
 External breaches cost $4.92 million on average when vendors and supply chain partners get compromised (IBM report).

 For SOC teams, this means shifting from cleaning up after breaches to preventing them entirely.
-You stop attacks during the planning phase, not after they’ve already stolen your data.

 So how do you actually implement this approach?
 It starts with understanding the five core elements that make digital risk management work.